mikefncu/ikPaint/README.md

 Support & Feedback
 ==================

-Unfortunately I do not have enough time to provide a full support, but if you have any question, suggestion, bug report or even better you want to collaborate please contact me:
+Unfortunately I do not have time to provide a full support, but if you have any question, suggestion, bug report or even better you want to collaborate please contact me:

 ariguanabosoft@gmail.com